-2. Please provide any information that you would like to add to your application that you have not otherwise included.
+Please provide any information you would like to add to your application that you have not otherwise included.
 (500 words or fewer)

 How have you strengthened your candidacy since your last application?
 We are particularly interested in hearing about how you have grown professionally and personally.
 (500 words or fewer)

 This is a key question (whether asked explicitly or not) for all reapplicants to any MBA program.
-What has changed?
-How are you “new and improved” since last year – when you were rejected?
-Georgetown does you the favor of providing this explicit prompt so you can address this question while retaining the ability to address the main essay.
+What have you changed?
+How are you “new and improved” since your previous application when you were rejected?
+Georgetown does you the favor of providing this explicit prompt so you can address this question while retaining the ability to address the main essays.

 For expert guidance with your Georgetown McDonough MBA application, check out Accepted’s MBA Application Packages, which include comprehensive guidance from an experienced admissions consultant.
 We’ve helped hundreds of applicants get accepted to Georgetown’s MBA program and look forward to helping you too!